telerik/blazor-ui/README.md

 # Telerik UI for Blazor Sample Projects

-This repository contains examples related to [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) that are not part of the documentation or demos.
-They provide scenarios and answers to common how-to questions.
+This repository contains examples related to [Telerik UI for Blazor components](https://www.telerik.com/blazor-ui) that are not part of the documentation or demos.
+They provide scenarios and answers to common how-to questions related to Blazor Grid, Chart, Editor, Drawer, Scheduler, etc for both Blazor WebAssembly and Blazor Server projects.
 For most of them, a component and some classes are the core of the example.

-This repo also contains two larger [sample applications](sample-applications).
+This repo also contains two larger [Blazor sample applications](sample-applications).

 ## Contribution